Gloria Yang

 Making System-Generated Content More Transparent

-5 of 9 participants did not recognize that the page they landed on was generated from their template selection.
+5 of 9 participants did not recognize that the page they landed on was generated from their selected template.

 0.7